 Where appropriate, the application should be submitted with supporting documents such as drawings, environmental assessments and location plans.
 Dredge and disposal applications must be accompanied by a WFD assessment, sediment sampling and analysis results and a biosecurity risk assessment.

-Band 1 - low risk activities that are subject to a simpler licensing process.
-Types of activities that are considered Band 1 can be found on the Band 1 guidance page
+Low risk activities that are subject to a simpler licensing process.
+Read more about types of activities that are considered Band 1.

 - Small to medium scale construction, alteration or improvement of works eg coastal defence works, bridge repairs